 Also, many technical institutes and vocational and trade schools offer courses that are recognized by the hospitality industry that may help in getting a job.
 Currently, some states and the District of Columbia offer high school academic training for prospective lodging managers.

 Hotel employees who do not have hospitality management training, but who show leadership potential and have several years of related work experience, may qualify for assistant manager positions.

-Aspiring high school students can enroll in the Hospitality and Tourism Management Program (HTMP) offered by the American Hotel & Lodging Educational Institute (AHLEI).
-The HTMP is a 2-year program that teaches management principles and leads to professional certification, the Certified Hospitality & Tourism Management Professional.
+High school students can enroll in the Hospitality and Tourism Management Program (HTMP) offered by the American Hotel & Lodging Educational Institute (AHLEI).
+The HTMP is a 2-year program that teaches management principles and leads to professional certification.
 College students and working professionals can also obtain the Certification in Hotel Industry Analytics (CHIA) through AHLEI.